EndPointCorp/end-point-blog/2009/08/31/file-test-comparison-table-for-shell.html.md

 Performance notes on avoiding multiple stats of the same file:

 - Starting with Perl 5.9.1, file tests can be "stacked" and will use a single stat for all tests, e.g. -f -x file.
-In older versions of Perl you can do -f file &amp;&amp; -x _ instead.
+In older versions of Perl you can do -f file && -x _ instead.

 - Ruby's File::Stat class can be used to cache a stat for multiple tests.